JackDca/Mailpilewiki/Getting-started-on-linux.md

 If you want to configure Mailpile to launch automatically on startup, consider adding it to either your window system config (if you're running it on a personal computer for instance), or to your init scripts (if you're using Mailpile on a server).

 *If you want to configure Mailpile to accessed over the internet [follow these instructions](https://github.com/mailpile/Mailpile/wiki/Accesing-The-GUI-Over-Internet)*

+### 5.1.
+Run Mailpile again!

+Steps 1-5 should get you up and running.
+However, you don't need to go through the entire process every time you want to run Mailpile.
+The steps for doing that are as follows:

+    # move to the virtualenv directory and activate your virtualenv
+    # you can later leave the virtualenv by typing `deactivate`
+    cd /path/to/mailpile && source bin/activate

+    # enter the Mailpile source directory
+    cd Mailpile

+    # run Mailpile
+    ./mp

+Other useful commands (from within the Mailpile directory):

+    # update your Mailpile
+    git pull

+    # update any submodules (documentation, plug-ins)
+    git submodule update

+    # if you are developing and want a throw-away, blank Mailpile
+    ./scripts/setup-test.sh

+    # running all the tests
+    make alltests

 ## 6. Installing Mailpile globally